 James Tait Black Prize for Drama

-Judges will award the accolade to a play which displays an original voice in theatre and one that they feel has made a significant and unique contribution to the art form.
+Submissions are now open for the James Tait Black Prize for Drama.
+The £10,000 award is given to a new play - produced from 1 January - 31 December 2019 - thatdisplays an original voice in theatre and has made a significant and unique contribution to the art form.

 Submissions must be made from agents or the original producing company, and the nominator must have permission from the playwright before making a submission.